 Because I rely on my deep unconscious for inspiration, I can’t draw directly onto paper at the start.
 Instead, I create abstract marks and splodges to gaze into and use these to stimulate my imagination.
 This lets me get started and very soon a story begins to unfold.
 I then develop this further by adding characters and backgrounds.

-If done properly this process is hugely random, so to gain some sort of order, I then create an overarching pattern to fit the story into.
-As I work, I am strongly influenced by the bright colours and simple outlines of naïve artists but, unlike them, I often subverted their happy outlook to show the more compulsive and sinister aspects of human nature.
-But, because I don’t see everything in the world as doom and gloom, I like to do this with a bit of homour.
+If done properly, this process is hugely random, so to gain some sort of order, I then create an overarching pattern to fit the story into.
+As I work, I am strongly influenced by the bright colours and simple outlines of naïve artists but, unlike them, I often show the more compulsive and sinister aspects of human nature.
+But, because I don’t see everything in the world as doom and gloom, I like to do this with a bit of humour.

 With this way of working the picture ends up with a complex juxtaposition of conflicting vignettes (much like characters in a book).
 The viewer then needs to come up close and read each separate scene like the unfolding of a story.
 But, unlike writing, there is no particular order to them, resulting in a complex, interactive experience.

 I run each morning in the countryside with my dogs.

 These are my first two Lurchers Max and Minnie . . . . .